Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

-By enumerating step-pendent edges inside the reachable subgraph and removing them in canonical order, the algorithm avoids global sweeps and performs only locally necessary updates.
-This converts the construction from repeated global propagation to a bounded number of local eliminations, yielding a strictly smaller worst-case time complexity.
+By enumerating step-pendant edges within the step-reachable subgraph and removing them in a canonical order, the algorithm avoids global sweeps and performs only locally necessary updates.
+This converts the construction from repeated global propagation to a bounded number of local eliminations, yielding a strictly lower worst-case time complexity.

-\begin{sublemma}[Correctness of Step-Pendant Edge Enumeration on the Reachable Subgraph] Let $G$ be a computation graph, $V_0$ the set of initial vertices, $E_f$ the set of final edges, and $\widehat{C}_E$ a given set of ex-cover edges toward $E_f$.
-Let $C$ denote the induced cover-edge index map.
+\begin{sublemma}[Correctness of Step-Pendant Edge Enumeration on the Step-Reachable Subgraph] Let $G$ be a computation graph, $V_0$ the set of initial vertices, $E_f$ the set of final edges, and $\widehat{C}_{ex}$ a given set of ex-cover edges toward $E_f$.
+Let $C$ denote the induced indexed map of cover edges.

 Let $(H, E_r)$ be the output of \cref{alg:get_step_pendant_edges_with_reachable_graph}.